mobify/stencil/README.md

-# stencil
+# Stencil

-A collection of loosely-coupled composable UI components for mobile browsers.
+Versatile, configurable, composable UI components for mobile browsers.

-- Describe components and utilities
-- Explain loosely-coupled
+Stencil provides a set of building blocks for mobile UI that helps you implement common patterns faster, more reliably, and without dictating design specifics.
+It also provides a set of conventions based on modular and object-oriented approaches to CSS that allow you to build your own robust, testable components.

+Link to More documentation here?

-- Explain composable
+    - Design principles?
-- Link to more docs?
-E.g. naming conventions?
+    - Refer to mobify/mobify-code-style for naming conventions?
+    - List of components, their name, purpose, configurable variables and variants?

-## Prerequisites
+## Requirements

-Stencil is written in Sass, and requires Sass 3.3.
-For development prerequisites, see the section on Contributing.
+Stencil is written in Sass (SCSS syntax), and requires Sass 3.3.

 ## Installation